 About This Manual¶

 This manual is intended for use by OTRS administrators.
 The chapters describe the administration of the OTRS software.
-The administrator interface is available in the Admin menu item of the main menu, if you logged in as an administrator.
+The administrator interface is available in the Admin menu item of the main menu, when you logged in as an administrator.
 Administrators are users, who are member of the admin group.

 The administrator interface contains several modules collected into groups.
 Use the filter box in the left sidebar to find a particular module by just typing the name to filter.